Anti-Dystopia

 What Constitutes Anti-Dystopian Action

-Action is anti-dystopian when it attempts to create positive change from a catastrophic status quo toward:
+Action is anti-dystopian when it attempts to create positive change from a catastrophic status quo, guided by the three core values above: justice, community, and transformation.

 Individual and Collective Integration